Quickstart

 The machine appears in your dashboard as Pending.

-For CI/CD pipelines and Docker containers, skip this step and use the Integrations page instead.
+For CI/CD pipelines and Docker containers, skip this step and see CI/CD and Docker instead.

 4. Approve, add, and grant access